Signed in as:

 Thank you to everyone who wrote and sent comments to the DOE!

 Unfortunately, every three years the DOE will be making another transmission stud , take new proposals from the energy companies and go through this process again.
 So keep your comments handy- we may be right back here opposing a 'new' Mid-Atlantic NIETC in 2026 .
 We still need congress to amend Section 216 of the Energy Policy Act to remove NIETCs completely.
-Although the Federal backstop ability has been removed, we still have a fight in Loudoun County the 500kV MARL line is still in PJM's plan and the transsion companies are expected to ramp up the project in 2025.
+Although the Federal backstop ability has been removed, we still have a fight in Loudoun County the 500kV MARL line is still in PJM's plan and the transmission companies are expected to ramp up the project in 2025.
 On top of that Loudoun continues to approve new data centers and the data centers continue to expand.

 Only 3 of the potential NIETCs are moving to Phase 3 of the designation process are: